publiclab/image-sequencer/README.md

 ### Adding steps to the image

-The `addSteps` method is used to add steps on the image.
+The `addSteps` method is used to add steps to the image.
 One or more steps can be added at a time.
 Each step is called a module.

 ```js